SergeyPetrakov/Bayesian-ML-project/README.md

-# Uncertainty as a tool to boost Knowledge based question answering

-This repository contains files and materials about final project on BMML 2022 Skoltech course.

-Questions Answering (QA) is one of the most widespread tasks in Natural Language Process- ing (NLP).
-Knowledge Base (KB) is one of the approaches that helps to extract answers more ac- curately.
-This work focuses on the application of uncertainty estimation to extend the capabilities of the KBQA system.
-Using uncertainty estima- tion techniques, it is possible to sort answers by confidence and filter those questions for which the model is less confident.
-It is demonstrated that uncertainty can enhance the performance of end-to-end KBQA system and a particular module of such system – Entity Linker.
-Experiments in- cluded various uncertainty estimation approaches based on single model and ensemble estimations on different QA datasets.
-It is also shown that uncertainty estimates can be used to study the behavior of the model when answering different types of questions.

-This repository contains 2 parts:
-1) Application of UE to Multilingual Entity Linker based on mGENRE.
-2) End-to-end KBQA system based on T5.

-# Multilingual EL
+# mGENRE Multilingual Entity Linking

-This part contains files and materials related to multilingual entity linking task (MEL), especially basing on the mGENRE model since it is SOTA model.
+This repository contains files and materials related to multilingual entity linking task (MEL), especially basing on the mGENRE model since it is SOTA model.
 We consider MEL as a part of big knowledge base question answering (KBQA) that is called information retrieval part.
 Within this part we retrieve entities.
 Basing on them we can make queries to knowledge base.
 Thus, we obtain KBQA system.
-It is based on https://arxiv.org/abs/2103.12528 where mGENRE model is proposed.
+This part is based on https://arxiv.org/abs/2103.12528 where mGENRE model is proposed.